 The Company recognizes revenue earned in connection with the license and services provided to customers and grantors.
 The Company provides credit to the grantors in the normal course of providing such services based on evaluations of their financial condition and generally does not require collateral.
 To manage accounts receivable credit risk, the Company monitors the creditworthiness of its grantors.
 Historically, the Company has not experienced any credit losses related to accounts receivable and does not maintain allowances for uncollectible amounts.

-Licensees and grantors that represented 10% of more of the Company's revenue for the period ended December 31, 2019 and accounted for 10% or more of accounts receivable at December 31, 2019 are presented below:
+Licensees and grantors that represented 10% of more of the Company's revenue and accounted for 10% or more of accounts receivable are presented below: